silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 By default, a config named 'cms' is used in any new [api:HTMLEditorField].

-If you have created your own [api:HtmlEditorConfig] and would like to use it, you can call `HtmlEditorConfig::set_active('myConfig')` and all subsequently created [api:HTMLEditorField] will use the configuration with the name 'myConfig'.
+If you have created your own [api:SilverStripe\Forms\HTMLEditor\HtmlEditorConfig] and would like to use it, you can call `HtmlEditorConfig::set_active('myConfig')` and all subsequently created [api:HTMLEditorField] will use the configuration with the name 'myConfig'.